Garden Studio vs Home Office: Why Remote Workers Are Making the Switch

 • a space where lighting is mostly artificial

-At Yourgreenhouses, we prioritize natural light and day-to-day comfort because they’re what people feel first.
+At Yourgreenhouses, we prioritize natural light and day-to-day comfort because they’re what people feel first - and they directly impact remote work productivity.

 What people notice first